 In Southeast Asia, the Khmer invaded Siam.
 Both armies were supported, but the Siamese came out on top, routing the Khmer forces.
 In the West, the thwarted Muscovites invaded Courland and were faced by an army of irate locals supported by Danes.
 The Danes were routed, but the Moscovites were forced to withdraw, but kept their army in being.
 Further west yet, the Bavarians, claiming French support, attacked two armies of Austrians.
 This was ill-advised, and they were routed.

-Autumn 1605 saw a corruption scandal in Persia, which lost them nearly half the treasury.
+Autumn 1605 saw a corruption scandal in Persia, which cost them nearly half the treasury.
 In the East, the Siamese counter-invaded Cambodia, forcing the Khmer army to withdraw from Champasak.
+The Mongol civil war continued, with the White Sheep Mongols drawing a battle with another tribe.
+Fighting in Courland continues, with a Danish Expeditionary force defeating an army of Muscovites and forcing them to withdraw.
+Finally, the French invaded Luxembourg and defeated an army of locals.

 No comments: